Sportive Breaks

 Our amateur cyclists getting ready to tackle the Mont Ventoux Tour de France tour

-Departure day – transfer to Lyon or GVA airport – or Lyon airport TGV to get train to Paris if you want to see more of the Tour and see the final stage on the Champs Elysees.
+Departure day – transfer to Geneva Airport – or to the TGV station to get the train to Paris if you want to see more of the Tour and the final stage on the Champs Elysees.
+Contact us for information about private transfers to other destinations.

 Daily Highlights